-Boeing's Dreamliner: Short Term Gem, Long Term Pain
+Boeing's Dreamliner: Short-Term Gem, Long-Term Pain

 Conclusion

 Despite a relatively big improvement from going from below average profits to above average profits, the road for Boeing is still a long one and it is safe to conclude that Boeing is at the start of a steep ramp up in margins.
-The jet maker should increase margins to high twenties or low thirties in order to avoid charges or the need to increase its extension block.
+The jet maker should increase margins to the high twenties or low thirties in order to avoid charges or the need to increase its extension block.

 Currently I think the most likely scenario is that Boeing will extend its accounting block once again.
 In 2017, I view the Dreamliner program as one of the main programs to drive Boeing's cash flow growth.
-On the long term, Boeing still has to de-risk the program in some way or form.
+In the long term, Boeing still has to de-risk the program in some way or form.

 If you would like to receive updates for my upcoming articles, please click the "Follow" text at the top of this page next to my profile.